BabaYara/PINN_KFAC/README.md

 includes helpers like `poisson_residual` for assembling common PDE losses.

-The operators module now also provides `heat_residual` for the 1D heat equation, making it easy to experiment with time-dependent problems.
+The operators module now also provides `heat_residual` for the 1D heat equation, and `burgers_residual` for Burgers' equation, making it easy to experiment with time-dependent problems.

 ## Example